J-Spade/monstars/bang/README.md

 ## Django App

-The `bang` Python package is a Django app used for handling `POST` requests sent by the SSP.
+The `bang-swackhammer` Python package is a Django app used for handling `POST` requests sent by the SSP.
 The web interface can also be used to:
 * view collected logon credentials
 * list and/or revoke API tokens
 * configure an installer EXE for deployment to a target

-Usage of the web interfaces requires a user account on the Django webserver.
+Usage of the web interface requires a user account on the Django webserver.

-Before the webapp can be used to configure an installer, the compiled base installer EXE must be copied/moved from the `export/` directory into `app/bang/static/bang/binaries/`.
+Before the webapp can be used to configure an installer, compiled installer EXE must be copied/moved from the `_export/` directory into `app/bang/installers/`.

+(TODO: helper script for packaging app wheels)

 ## Helper Scripts

-A few helper scripts are provided for convenience when testing outside of a Django environment.
+A few helper scripts are provided at `bang/scripts/`, for convenience when testing outside of a Django environment.

 ### configure.py
 `configure.py` is a command-line interface for configuring an installer binary.
-It assumes compiled binaries are present in the `export/` directory (see [Building](#building)).
+It assumes compiled binaries are present in the `_export/` directory (see [Building](#building)).

 ### server.py
-The script bangsrv.py is capable of listening for credentials sent by the provider.
+`server.py` is a simple HTTPS server capable of listening for credentials sent by the provider.
 The script requires a `bangsrv.pem` file in the same directory, containing a TLS server certificate and private key.
+Credentials are printed to the console, and not otherwise saved anywhere.

 ## Installation